jon-harper/OmniBox-docs/docs/assembly_v2/core.md

 date: 2022-10-29
 ---

-So far we have assembled the :material-alpha-c-box: :material-alpha-b-box-outline: Base.
-Next we'll add the :material-alpha-c-box: :material-alpha-m-box-outline: Main Body.
+So far we have assembled the Base.
+Next we'll add the Main Body.
 This is made of front and rear pieces that fasten to one another and the Base.

-## Attach the :material-alpha-c-box: :material-alpha-m-box-outline: Main Body
+## Attach the Main Body

-??? info "Video Overview"
+??? overview
     <iframe src="https://jon-harper.github.io/OmniBox/video/0.9.9/main_floor.mp4" frameborder="0" width="100%" height="600px" allowfullscreen></iframe>

 ### Materials